• Skip to primary navigation

 Sushi-grade salmon: Sushi grade salmon is fish that's rated grade 1.
 This means the fish was farmed, fed a specific diet, and is therefore considered safe to eat raw.
 To buy sushi-grade salmon, search for a trusted fish monger in your area or make a call to your local grocery store to see if they carry (or have the ability to order) sushi-grade fish.
 You can also substitute another protein if you prefer.
 Sometimes, I like using sautéed shrimp!

-Cooked rice: I like to use minute rice, you can purchase either white or brown minute rice at most grocery stores!
+Cooked rice: I like making oven baked rice, it's hands-off so I can prep everything else without babysitting the stovetop.
+Of course, if preferred, you can make rice in a pot or rice cooker.
 Looking to lower carbs?
 Try substituting cauliflower rice or doubling up on mixed greens & using light or no rice.

 Edamame & corn: typically, I buy frozen edamame and corn and microwave for about 30 seconds before adding to my bowl.